2026 F1 Silverstone Concert Lineup, Schedule, Stages & Tickets

 The crowds in front of the main stage at the end of each day can be huge.
 If you’re watching the F1 from the other side of the track but want to be near the front of the stage, you’ll need to try and get to the stage at least 30 minutes before the on-track action finishes.

-If you’re coming from outside the circut, the main stage and Mahiki enclosure are most easily access through the main entrance gate, gate 19.
+If you’re coming from outside the circuit, the main stage and Mahiki enclosure are most easily access through the main entrance gate, gate 19.
 But the other gets will also be open, you just might need to walk further within the circuit.

 See my full guide to the Silverstone Entrance Gates for more information.